 The Government is required under the 2008 Climate Change Act to publish a climate change risk assessment every five years.
-The first assessment was published in 2012 and the next is due in 2017.
+The first assessment was published in 2012 and the second in 2017.
 The Adaptation Sub-Committee (ASC) of the Committee on Climate Change provides independent, evidence-based analysis and advice to Government on preparing for climate change.
 The ASC has statutory roles to advise Government on the UK Climate Change Risk Assessment (CCRA) and report to Parliament on the implementation of the National Adaptation Programme (NAP).

 The detail project reports and findings can be found here